 After World War 2 and the horror of The Holocaust, sticking by Israel seemed to be the patriotic thing to do, but now across the world, and now even in the U.S., support for Israel is declining.
 “It seems that the Israeli government’s decision to abandon large segments of the liberal, progressive Democratic public and gamble only on the Evangelicals might end up costing us dearly,” said Dr. Yoav Fromer, head of the Center for the Study of the United States at Tel Aviv University.

 In fiscal year 2019, the United States provided Israel with $3.8 billion in military aid.
 Israel also benefits from around $8 billion in American loan guarantees.
 Israel’s annual budget is 387.717 billion.
-America’s financial support is around 3%—should we pull funds, hardly enough to impact Israel’s finances.
-The bigger issue is military support and shared military information.
-Were the U.S. become a foe rather than an ally, Israel would in deed stand alone.
+America’s financial support is around 3%.
+Should the U.S. pull funds Israel’s finances would take a hit but not a substantial blow.
+The bigger issue is our military support and shared military information.
+Were the U.S. become a foe rather than an ally, Israel would stand alone against the world.

 The prudent sailor watches the wind and swells and keeps a weather eye out for squalls.
 If you squint through the binocs you can see clouds gathering on the horizon.